Kartones/flask-calendar/README.md

 List of new features added to the original project commits

+- 2018-11-10: Basic rate limiter for failed login attempts.
+Needs new config.FAILED_LOGIN_DELAY_BASE value, makes user wait exponentially more on each failed attempt, just to hinder brute forcing.
 - 2018-11-10: Fallback to Python 3.5 as it's more commonly found at Linux distros, etc.
 - 2018-10-03: Fix favicon.ico request creating error log traces & tiny code cleanup.
 - 2018-07-29: CSS adjustments, show task name at delete/hide modal.
 User creation & deletion (by [@linuxnico](https://github.com/linuxnico)).